 The pixie cut is one of our all time favourite haircuts for fine straight hair.
 The contrast of boyish short hair with feminine styling?
 It’s no wonder Audrey Hepburn and Twiggy made it their signature styles.

-Editor’s tip: Use a little of the VO5 Classic Styling Soft Moulding Wax to style your pixie crop and stop it going frizzy.
-This wax has a natural look and doesn’t feel stiff or sticky, so you can restyle your hair throughout the day.
+Editor’s tip: Use a little of the VO5 Matt Clay to style your pixie crop and stop it going frizzy.
+This wax has a natural matt look and doesn’t feel stiff or sticky, so you can restyle your hair throughout the day.